Peninah Kabenge: Early life

-Born on 30 November 1964 in Luwero district, Uganda, Kabenge is one eleven children.
+Born on 30 November 1964 in Luwero district, Uganda, Kabenge is one of eleven children.
 Both of her parents were teachers, and she credits them for her teaching ability.
 She went to Bugema Adventist College for her Ordinary level, and later attended Namasagali College for advanced Level.
 She attained a bachelor's and master's degree from Makerere University.

 Career

 Sports

 In 1988, Kabenge got her first job at Makerere University and in 1990 worked as an assistant sports tutor.
 In 1992-2002, while working as a lecturer in the department of Science and Technical education she was later promoted to the rank of sports tutor at Makerere University.
 Between 2001 and 2007, Kabenge became lecturer of Sports Psychology at the university and is currently the Head of Sports and Recreation.

-In November 2019, Kabenge was voted as the first female vice president of the International University Sports Federation (FISU), elected for a four-year term from 2019-2023.
+In November 2019, Kabenge was voted as the first female vice president of the International University Sports Federation (FISU), elected for a four-year term from 2019 to 2023.
 As of 2021 she is serving her fifth term as the president of the Association of Uganda University Sports (AUUS), a position she has held since 2004.

+Kabenge was also Secretary General of the Uganda Olympic Committee for the years running 2009 - 2012 and the Federation of Africa University Sport for the period running 2011 - 2025.

 She also owns a shop that sells sports supplies and clothing.